-The Company manages exposures that arise from foreign currency transactions, by matching receipts and payments in the same currency, and actively managing the residual net position.
+The Company manages exposures that arise from non-functional currency receipts and payments by matching receipts and payments in the same currency and actively managing the residual net position.
+Generally the exposure has been limited given that receipts and payments have mostly been in US dollars and the functional currency of the Company is US dollars.

 In order to minimise the Company's exposure to foreign currency fluctuations, currency assets are matched with currency liabilities by borrowing or entering into foreign exchange contracts in the applicable currency if deemed appropriate.
-The loan facilities are multi-currency and allow drawings denominated in US dollars, Sterling, Euro or such other currency as may be agreed between the lenders and the Company from time to time.

-The Company reports in US dollars which, with most assets US dollar-denominated, minimises the impact of foreign exchange movements on the Company's Balance Sheet.
+The Group also aims to hold working capital balances in the same currency as functional currency, thereby matching the reporting currency and functional currency of most companies in the Group.
+This minimises the impact of foreign exchange movements on the Company's Balance Sheet.